alphagov/government-service-design-manual/service-manual/making-software/open-standards-and-licensing.md

 ##Further reading

 * [Standards Hub](http://standards.data.gov.uk/) - go here to get involved in the debate about which open standards we should choose and to find out about which ones we’re adopting.
+* [Completed challenges](http://standards.data.gov.uk/challenges/completed) - go here on the Standards Hub to find out which standards profiles are compulsory for use in government.
 * [Open Standards Principles](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/78892/Open-Standards-Principles-FINAL.pdf)
 * Open Standards: [Open Opportunities consultation outcome](https://www.gov.uk/government/consultations/open-standards-open-opportunities-flexibility-and-efficiency-in-government-it)